top of page

 There is also the added benefit that better muscle oxygenation can lead to faster muscle recovery.

-4. Offers More Comfort
+4. Compression Garments Offer More Comfort

-This comfort comes in many forms.
 For starters, the compressive nature of the fabric results in less rubbing and friction against the body and therefore means less chafing.

 This tight fit also allows the garment to stay in place, so you wont be constantly adjusting while your active.